 Experience life on the campus of a university like no other

 The International Congress of Students (CIE) of the CEU Cardenal Herrera University aims to encourage interest in the research field among the students of the University.
-Moreover, it is a cross-cutting activity, in which all students of the University, regardless of their field of study, have a place.
+Moreover, it is a transversal activity, in which all students of the University, regardless of their field of study, have an opportunity to participate.

-The CIE was launched in 2003, so it has a history of over 10 years and is one of the firm commitments of the Vice Chancellor's Office for Students and University Life, due to its value to our students.
-Since its first edition, it was proposed to recreate the normal procedures at scientific conferences, where researchers present the progress of their work to the scientific community.
+The CIE was launched in 2003, so it has a history of over 15 years and is one of the firm commitments of the Vice Chancellor's Office for Students and University Life, due to its value to our students.
+Since its first edition, it designed to recreate the ambience and protocol of a professional scientific conference, where researchers present the progress of their work to the scientific community.
 The CIE replicates all the steps that occur in the professional and research reality, so that students go through the whole research experience: from the observation of a real phenomenon or posing a hypothesis that needs to be verified, to the design of the research, the empirical work, the achievement of results and conclusions and the presentation and defense of the research.

 If you are a university or pre-university student, the International Congress of Students (CIE) is an experience you cannot miss, for several reasons:

-The 14th edition of the International Student Congress (CIE) saw more than 250 students participate and 160 presentations given.
-The Organizing Committee is now working on the next edition, which will take place on 19th and 20th April.
+The 15th edition of the International Student Congress (CIE) saw more than 400 students participate with more than 200 presentations.
+The Organizing Committee is now working on the next edition, which will take place on 11th and 12th April 2019.
 Registration is now open!

 The International Student Congress takes place in two University buildings on the Alfara del Patriarca Campus.